mohit-codes/trello-clone/README.md

 - React for frontend development
 - React - Reducer + Context
-- Styling using Tailwind css ands styled-components
+- Styling using Tailwind css and styled-components
 - React router v6 (beta) for routing
 - JWT token for authorization
 - Backend using ExpressJS connected to MongoDB through Mongoose